 Problem Description

-You are given three integers n, m, k.
-A good array arr of size n is defined as follows:
+You are given three integers n, m, and k.
+A good array arr of size n is such that:

 - Each element in arr is in the inclusive range [1, m].

-Return the number of good arrays that can be formed.
-Since the answer may be very large, return it modulo 10^9 + 7.
+Return the number of good arrays that can be formed modulo (10^9 + 7).

 Key Insights